Dear friend interested in Theravadan Buddhist monastic life,

 These are fundamentally the same for men and women, according to Vinaya, which the monastics of Dhammadharini (our community here) are sincere about practicing and keeping.
 The conditions for men are listed here in: Buddhist Monastic Code II, Chapter 14, Ordination.
 You might also like to read: Going Forth and Going Forth: A Call to Buddhist Monkhood

 Women have a few additional requirements for ordination that men do not.
-These requirements were called for by the Buddhist women's monastic community for its own welfare during the Buddha's lifetime, according to the circumstances that these early Buddhist women encountered.
-They are practical, mostly stemming from compassion for children and women's special role as mothers and in giving birth.
+According to the foundation stories contained within the explication of our monastic discipline, these requirements were called for by the Buddhist women’s monastic community for its own welfare during the Buddha’s lifetime, according to the circumstances that these early Buddhist women encountered.
+They are practical, mostly stemming from compassion for children and women’s special role as mothers and in giving birth.
 They include:

 Other than this, most important is that the aspirant be basically mentally and physically capacitated, not incapacitated.
 Also that she be free from debt and other forms of social/societal and familial obligation/duty/service.

 As for how your aspiration might unfold: again, according to Vinaya, the process is virtually the same for men and women.
 The first three stages may vary a little from monastery to monastery, and might vary more from tradition to tradition.

 Other than probationary novice, the latter stages are very much the same everywhere in Buddhist monastic life.

 Every monastery has a slightly different mood and mode of monastic life.
 Some are in the city or suburbs, some deep in the forest or desert.
 Some are large, some very small.
 You may see what you feel is right for you, what you feel called to.
 Sometimes that evolves and changes over time.